 Phase 5: The PDA Dashboard

-The interface is a single-file FastAPI application — routes, templates, and styling in one web_app.py.
+The interface started as a single-file FastAPI application — routes, templates, and styling in one web_app.py.
 For a single-user tool, one file beats a frontend build pipeline: no bundler, no node_modules, nothing to deploy but python web_app.py.
+(When the system later grew a second corpus, that file was refactored into small app/, rag/, storage/, and presentation/ modules behind a compatibility entrypoint — with a characterization test suite written first, so the refactor provably changed nothing.)

 The design brief was a S.T.A.L.K.E.R.
 GAMMA PDA, because the best RAG interface for a corpus of Zone survival streams is one that feels like it survived the Zone: